In Defense of Machines

 On my other’s side, I also have the Greek connection, specifically through my grandmother.
 And her family, in Greece, still lives in rustic villages and tend to their farms: their goats, their olive groves, their bees.
 It’s easy to romanticize this kind of life, to adopt a kind of Virgilian interest in rural Greece as a preternatural haven from the ravages of the world at large.

-But it is in reality a frequently hard and impoverished life, and not one most of us would willingly take up, even if might periodically enjoy cosplaying as Arcadian peasants from time to time.
+But it is in reality a frequently hard and impoverished life, and not one most of us would willingly take up, even if we might periodically enjoy cosplaying as Arcadian peasants from time to time.
 There is a reason my ancestors left.

 On the other hand, I’ve also inherited an enthusiasm and passion for machinery and especially computers from my maternal grandfather, who married into my Greek family and converted to Orthodoxy to do so, but whose true dedication in life was to engineering, programming, and mobile phone technology.